-Surviving Spouses & Children of Police Officers & Firefighters Scholarship eligible.
+Surviving Spouses & Children of Police Officers & Firefighters Scholarship eligible. e end of each app

 This tuition credit may be used by the children or surviving spouse of a police officer or firefighter who has been killed in the line of duty.
 Appropriate supporting documentation will be required.